Opening photo by Paul Gargagliano, Hazel Photo

 This land’s history guides our quest for distinctive wines and authentic experiences.

-Enjoy wines produced in the legacy of 19th century fine wine pioneer John Drummond – Roam gardens, orchards, vineyards, and visit grazing animals – Explore the history and vision of 19th century Black businesswoman Mary Ellen Pleasant – Relax in the shade of ancient oaks…All overlooking the heart of Sonoma Valley.
+Enjoy wines produced in the legacy of 19th century fine wine pioneer John Drummond – Roam gardens, orchards, vineyards, and visit grazing animals – Explore the history and vision of 19th century Black abolitionist and businesswoman Mary Ellen Pleasant – Relax in the shade of ancient oaks…All overlooking the heart of Sonoma Valley.